Police locate couple accused of leaving man bound in woods while they used debit card

 NEWPORT, Pa.
 (WHTM) – A couple has been arrested after police say they left a man bound with duct tape in a wooded area of Perry County while they used his ATM card.

-State police in Newport have only said that John W. Williams, 47, and Charmayne P. Maddy, 45, were in custody as of Saturday.
-No other details were shared.
+State police said 47-year-old John W. Williams, and 45-year-old Charmayne P. Maddy were arrested without incident Saturday morning in Cranberry Township, Butler County.

 According to a press release, the couple approached the victim in an abandoned parking lot near Carlisle and ordered him to get into their pickup truck at gunpoint early Monday.